 Founded in 1926 by Sri Aurobindo, this ashram is one of the most peaceful and spiritual places in Pondicherry.
 A prime destination for tourists and individuals who seek spirituality the ashram is sprawling with libraries and also hosts many physical activities as well.
 Located under a frangipani tree at the centre of the ashram is the mausoleum of Sri Aurobindo.
 This ashram is one of the best places to visit if you are inclined towards practising yoga and meditation.
 This ashram may just be one of those places to discover your inner self.

-With clear blue water and soft golden sand, Paradise beach is justifiably named so.
+With clear blue water and soft golden sand, Paradise Beach is justifiably named so.
 This pristine beach is inaccessible via road and you need to take the ferry to reach there.
 The beach is one of the most popular places to visit in Pondicherry by locals and tourists alike and is crowded over weekends.
 Consumption of alcohol is not allowed at the beach and swimming is not advisable, however, a variety of water sports is available and you can also try your hand at fishing as rods and nets are available for rent.

 The brainchild of the Mother, spiritual collaborator of Sri Aurobindo, Auroville is a futuristic township that aims to unite humans from all walks of life from all over the words irrespective of caste, creed, and religion.
 Translating to ‘the city of dawn’ Auroville promotes harmonious living and is one of the most serene places to visit in Pondicherry.
 The environment here exudes tranquillity and a visit here will allow your mind to experience peace.
-At the centre of Auroville is Matrimandir, a huge golden globe-like structure and primarily a meditation centre.
-Certain rules need to be followed and specific clothing that needs to be worn before visiting the Matrimandir and a booking is required as well.
+At the centre of Auroville are Matrimandir, a huge golden globe-like structure and primarily a meditation centre.
+Certain rules need to be followed and specific clothing needs to be worn before visiting the Matrimandir and a booking is required as well.

 Eglise de Notre Dame des Agnes